DerKaiser2023/DerKaiser2023/README.md

 - 💞️ Not looking to collaborate — unless it's actually interesting
 - 📫 How to reach me: I won’t respond unless I have to
 - 😄 Pronouns: I have none — I'm not mentally insane
-- ⚡ Fun fact: I'm in a relationship
+- ⚡ Fun fact: I'm in a relationship  (ive been allocating more time with my girlfriend then programming :D)
 - 🧠 I understand German, Polish, Finnish, Russian, Ukrainian, some Romanian, and Swedish

 ## 🛠 Projects I’m Working On